BYD Shark 6 early review and buyer's guide

 OFF-ROAD

 With dimensions so close to the Ranger, it should be no surprise that it has effectively the same clearance when it comes to off-roading.
-But having said that, minimal ground clearance is only 200mm - 17 per cent less than the Ranger, 14 per cent less than the Triton, and a whopping 32 per cent less than the Hilux Rogue’s 265mm.
+Minimal unladen ground clearance is 230mm - that’s just 4mm shy than Ranger Wildtrak, 36mm less than the Hilux Rogue, and only 10mm less than the D-Max X-Terrain, while beating Triton GSR by 2mm.

-The Shark’s approach angle of 31 degrees is 1 degree better than a Wildtrak, the breakover angle inside the wheelbase is 17 degrees (that’s 4 degrees worse than a Ranger) and the departure angle of 19.5 degrees misses out but 2.5 against the Ranger.
+The Shark’s approach angle of 31 degrees is 1 degree better than a Wildtrak, the breakover angle inside the wheelbase is 17 degrees (that’s 4 degrees worse than a Ranger) and the departure angle of 19.3 degrees misses out but 3.7 against the Ranger.
+Still, that’s pretty good against the 19 degrees of departure you get with the D-Max.

 Fortunately, the 18-inch alloy wheels are matched by a full-size spare wheel mounted externally under the rear, which is good for regional touring and getting home from a fully-laden family holiday on correctly sized rubber at highway speeds.